dondev1992/hulu-mimic/README.md

 ## Description

 This project is a simplified front page clone of Hulu.
 It was created with Next.js and Tailwind CSS.
-You are able to create an account and purchase a subscription and pay for it using Stripe Merchant Serivces.
+You can nclick on the different genres that will generate movie posters in a flex grid format.
 It uses The MovieDB Api to populate content for the movie genres and display details.
 Feel free to contribute!

 ## Demo